SportingLargeGermany

 Frequently Asked Questions

-Does the German Wirehaired Pointer shed a lot?
+Does the German Wirehaired Pointer shed?

 Our Shop